wuruoyun/vue-component-lib-starter/README.md

 ## Get Started

-The library has an example component [MyComponent.vue](src/components/MyComponent.vue), and it is exported in [index.js](src/index.js).
-The documentation app is a bare-bones Vue app that make use of the example component in the library.
+The library has two example components [ComponentA.vue](src/components/ComponentA.vue) and [ComponentB.vue](src/components/ComponentB.vue).
+They are exported in [index.js](src/index.js).
+The documentation app is a simple Vue app that make use of the example components in the library.
+You may replace it completely with your own.

 To develop components with documentation app running, simple run `npm run start` and keep the browser open at [http://localhost:8080](http://localhost:8080).
 The documentation app in browser will auto reload whenever you made changes to either the library components or the documentation app itself.